mattSutton462/WalS/README.md

 # WalS

-## Set of tokens using regular expression:
+## Token Definitions:
+* FLOAT: matches any floating-point number.
+* INT: matches any sequence of digits.
+* ADD: matches with the addition operator "+".
+* SLICE: matches with the subtraction operator "-".
+* MIX: matches with the multiplication operator "*".
+* FOLD: matches with the division operator "/".
+* PREHEAT: matches with left parenthesis "(".
+* OVEN: matches with the right parenthesis ")".
+* BAKE: matches with the Newline (/n) character.
-* IDENTIFIER: matches any sequence of letters, digits, or underscores starting with a letter or underscore.
+* ID: matches any sequence of letters, digits, or underscores starting with a letter or underscore.
-* INTEGER_LITERAL: matches any sequence of digits.
-* FLOAT_LITERAL: matches any floating-point number.
+* WHITESPACE: matches with any whitespace.
-* STRING_LITERAL: matches any sequence of characters enclosed in double-quotes.
+* UNKNOWN: matches with any input that is not tokenized.
-* OPERATOR_PLUS / OPERATOR_MINUS: match the plus and minus operators, respectively.

-## How Ply works with our programming language (WalS):
-- Ply generates a lexical analyzer based on the token definitions and regular expressions provided.
-The generated lexer can then be used to tokenize input text, producing a stream of tokens that can be processed further by a parser or other components of a compiler or interpreter.
+## WalS Lexical Analyser:
+- We decided to use a manually implemented lexical analyzer (lexer) for our programming language, where the lexer function takes a string of input text and breaks it down into tokens based on predefined patterns.
+Our lexer follows a manual approach to tokenization, where we explicitly define the token types and their corresponding patterns.
+This approach gives us complete control over the tokenization process and allows for ease of customization.
+Each token consists of a token type (INT, FLOAT, ADD, etc.) and its corresponding value in the input text.